Was this article helpful?

 Here are a few more practices that help maintain SEO-friendly URLs on your website:

-It is a good practice to optimize the header tags on your website for better user experience and onsite-SEO.
-Use of SEO-friendly headlines makes your content easier to browse through and improves SEO ranking for your website.
+It is a good practice to optimize the header tags on your website for a better user experience and onsite-SEO.
+The use of SEO-friendly headlines makes your content easier to browse through and improves SEO ranking for your website.

-Let us take a look at some best practices to be followed while using header tags for your website.
+Let us look at some best practices to be followed while using header tags for your website.

-An H1 tag provides the largest headline available on your webpage.
-This tag usually represents the title of your webpage or other significant content that should stand out from the remaining data on the webpage.
+An H1 tag provides the most significant headline available on your webpage.
+This tag usually represents your web page's title or other significant content that should stand out from the remaining data on the web page.

-It is considered as a best practice to use only one H1 tag for your webpage as more than one titles would confuse visitors that scan through your website.
+It is considered a best practice to use only one H1 tag for your web page as more than one title would confuse visitors that scan through your website.

 For example, the Contentstack website follows the same ideology on its webpage.
 The webpage maintains “Industry Leader in Headless CMS” as the sole H1 tag, providing better readability for its visitors.